Let's Sum Up The NFL 2022-2023 Season Standings

 The NFL playoffs are a single-elimination tournament beginning with the wild-card games and culminating with the NFL championship game that’s the Super Bowl.
 This is played at a predetermined site between the AFC and NFC conference champions.

-It’s No Longer Played Only in America
+Gone International: It's No Longer Played Only in America

 Except for five international games (three in the United Kingdom, one in Germany, one in Mexico), all of the games are played within the United States.
 The Green Bay Packers, New Orleans Saints and Jacksonville Jaguars have “home” games in London, while the Tampa Bay Buccaneers and Arizona Cardinals “host” in Munich and Mexico City, respectively.